qlibs:

 DESCRIPTION

-The environment, environ, is a 0-terminated array of 0-terminated
+The environment, environ, is a 0-terminated array of 0-terminated strings, called environment variables.
+Each environment variable is of the form NAME=value.

-env_puts puts the string ´NAME=value´ into the environment.
+env_puts puts the string 'NAME=value' into the environment.

 env_put assigns the new enviromment variable NAME with value.

-env_set assigns an existing environment variable NAME with value:
+env_set assigns an existing environment variable NAME with value: 'NAME=value'.

 env_unset unsets an existing environment variable given as NAME.

-env_get returns the assigned value of the first variable whose name is
+env_get returns the assigned value of the first variable whose name is NAME, or 0 if there is no such variable.

-env_pick returns any variable in the environment, or 0 if the
+env_pick returns any variable in the environment, or 0 if the environment is empty.

 env_clear clears the whole envionment.